Anurag1101/python_snake_water_gun/README.md

 # Snake Water Gun Game

-This is a Python implementation of the classic "Snake, Water, Gun" game, similar to Rock-Paper-Scissors.
+This is a Python implementation of the classic `Snake, Water, Gun` game, similar to Rock-Paper-Scissors.
 The game is played between the user and the computer.

 ## Game Rules:
 - **Snake** beats **Water**